awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

 ### Service\-Linked Roles<a name="security_iam_service-with-iam-roles-service-linked"></a>

-[Service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role) allow AWS services to access resources in other services to complete an action on your behalf\.
+Service\-linked roles allow AWS services to access resources in other services to complete an action on your behalf\.
 Service\-linked roles appear in your IAM account and are owned by the service\.
 An IAM administrator can view but not edit the permissions for service\-linked roles\.

 Amazon EC2 Auto Scaling supports service\-linked roles\.
 For details about creating or managing Amazon EC2 Auto Scaling service\-linked roles, see [Service\-Linked Roles for Amazon EC2 Auto Scaling](autoscaling-service-linked-role.md)\.

 ### Service Roles<a name="security_iam_service-with-iam-roles-service"></a>

 This feature allows a service to assume a [service role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-role) on your behalf\.
 This role allows the service to access resources in other services to complete an action on your behalf\.
-Service roles appear in your IAM account and are owned by the account\.
-This means that an IAM administrator can change the permissions for this role\.
+An IAM administrator can change the permissions for this role\.
 However, doing so might break the functionality of the service\.

 Amazon EC2 Auto Scaling supports service roles for lifecycle hook notifications\.
 For more information, see [Amazon EC2 Auto Scaling Lifecycle Hooks](lifecycle-hooks.md)\.